Murder of Nofriansyah Yosua Hutabarat: Murder trials

 Candrawathi received a 20-years prison sentence for her role in the murder; her personal assistant Kuat Ma'ruf was given 15 years, and Ricky Rizal Wibowo was given a 13-year sentence (in all three cases, the prosecution had requested eight-year terms).
 On 15 February 2023, Richard Eliezer Pudihang Lumiu was sentenced to 18 months in prison for his role in the murder; the prosecution had requested a twelve-year term but he was given a lighter sentence for his efforts as a justice collaborator.

 On 15 and 16 February 2023, lawyers for four defendants (Ma'ruf, Sambo, Candrawathi and Rizal) submitted appeals against their sentences; prosecutors lodged counter-appeals.
 On 12 April 2023, the South Jakarta District Court rejected all of the defendants' appeals, though the defendants could still appeal to the Supreme Court or seek clemency from the president.
 In May 2023, Sambo, Chandrawati and Ma'ruf filed cassation appeals to the Supreme Court, and on 8 August 2023 Sambo's sentence was reduced to one of life imprisonment.
 The Supreme Court halved Candrawathi's prison sentence to 10 years, Ma’ruf's sentence was cut from 15 to 10 years, while Rizal's sentence was reduced from 13 to eight years.

 Obstruction of justice trials

 On 27 February 2023, South Jakarta District Court sentenced two former police officers, Hendra Kurniawan and Agus Nurpatria, to three and two years in prison respectively, for their role in the attempted cover-up of Hutabarat's murder.
 For similar offences, Baiquni Wibowo and Chuck Potranto each received one-year prison sentences; Irfan Widyanto and Arif Rahman Arifin were each sentenced to 10 months in prison.

+Media

+General Mayhem: The Killing of Brigadier J (Skenario Sang Jenderal) is a documentary film based upon the murder of Nofriansyah Yosua Hutabarat.
+It was released on 18 September 2026 on Netflix.